 2000 | Architecture Triennale, Sofia, Consultant: ‘Urban Design Award’ Moscou (first prize)

 Record Interiors Award for Excellence In Design, from Architectural Record (Duggal Project)

 1996 | Governors Island; Urban Design Competition, Vanalen, New York: Honorable Mention

 We are not limited to a specific program or style; rather, we develop a unique identity for each project.
 Our design teams conduct rigorous project-specific research and as a result, our clients receive customized experiences and optimal spatial formations.
 We are passionate about the use of smart systems and sustainable materials to create healthy and energy-efficient environments.

-To date, we have completed several ground-up buildings.
-Optimal spatial formations include: GW497 (80,000 sf residential building in New York City), American Loft (60,000 sf residential building in Philadelphia), GT House (2,500 sf residence in Upstate New York), Dub Residence (3,000 sf prefab house in Germany), a 3,500 sf Chelsea townhouse, the Brewster Carriage House (32,000sf), and V33 Condominiums (also in New York City).
-Internationally, we have built several commercial spaces, such as the Ports1961 stores in Paris and Shanghai and the Netherlands Architecture Institute ground floor in Rotterdam.
-New York City units include the Gear magazine offices (1999), BitForms, Gallery, Christine-Rose Gallery, the Duggal Digital Headquarters (2000), the Netherlands Board of Conventions and Tourism offices (2009), the Moooi Showroom (2016) and Inscape, a new Meditation Concept (2018).
+To date, we have completed several ground-up buildings, to name a few: GW497 (80,000 sf residential building in NYC), American Loft (65,000 sf residential building in Philadelphia), GT House (2,500 sf residence in Upstate New York), Dub Residence (3,000 sf prefab house in Germany), a 3,500 sf Chelsea townhouse, the Brewster Carriage House (32,000sf), and V33 Condominiums (32,400 sf) also in NYC.
+Internationally, we have built several commercial spaces, such as the Ports1961 stores in London, Paris and Shanghai and the Netherlands Architecture Institute space in Rotterdam, the Netherlands.
+New York City commercial spaces include the Gear magazine offices (1999), BitForms, Gallery, Christine-Rose Gallery, the Duggal Digital Headquarters (2000), the Netherlands Board of Conventions and Tourism offices (2009), the Moooi Showroom (2016) and Inscape, a new Meditation Concept (2018).